zbelway/CRAQ/README.md

   q1: "was not answered",
   q2: "was answered even though a previous response indicated that the questions were complete" }
+```

 These are the only three error messages that the validator needs to produce.

-```
+Full tests cases (in ruby) https://gist.github.com/alexspeller/26d540731893141ab520f1c65fb2232e

 ## Installation